-111-2-2-.33.
-Specific Review Considerations for Continuing Care Retirement Life Plan Community (LPCCCRC) Sheltered Nursing Facilities
+111-2-2-.33 Specific Review Considerations for Continuing Care Retirement Community ("CCRC") Sheltered Nursing Facilities.

-- (1) Applicability.
-A Certificate of Need will be required prior to the establishment of a new or expanded CCRCLPC Sheltered Nursing Facility, if not exempt as provided by O.C.G.A. § 31-6-47(a)(17) and Rule Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.03(1920).
-These Rules apply to sheltered nursing facilities located in CCRCLPC facilities defined herein as Type A and Type B Continuing Care Retirement Life Plan Communities.
-A CCRCLPC that has obtained nursing facility beds approved under the standards contained in Rule Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.30 does not qualify for sheltered nursing facility beds, and to convert existing nursing facility beds to sheltered nursing facility beds, such a CCRCLPC must apply for a new Certificate of Need.
-Conversely, a CCRCLPC that obtains sheltered nursing facility beds under these Rules may not qualify for beds under Ga.
-Comp.
-R. & Regs. r.
-Rule 111-2-2-.30, -and is therefore only required to complete these specific review considerations for the sheltered nursing facility beds. - (2) Duration.
-Notwithstanding Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.02 (6), the initial implementation period of a Certificate of Need granted for a new or expanded CCRCLPC Sheltered Nursing Facility pursuant to these Rules shall be twenty-four (24) months from the effective date.
+- Applicability.
+A Certificate of Need will be required prior (1) to the establishment of a new or expanded CCRC Sheltered Nursing Facility, if not exempt as provided by O.C.G.A. § 31-6-47(a)(17) and Rule 111-2-2-.03(19).
+These Rules apply to sheltered nursing facilities located in CCRC facilities defined herein as Type A and Type B Continuing Care Retirement Communities.
+A CCRC that has obtained nursing facility beds approved under the standards contained in Rule 111-2-2-.30 does not qualify for sheltered nursing facility beds, and to convert existing nursing facility beds to sheltered nursing facility beds, such a CCRC must apply for a new Certificate of Need.
+Conversely, a CCRC that obtains sheltered nursing facility beds under these Rules may not qualify for beds under Rule 111-2-2-.30, and is therefore only required to complete these specific review considerations for the sheltered nursing facility beds. - (2) Duration.
+Notwithstanding 111-2-2-.02(6), the initial implementation period of a Certificate of Need granted for a new or expanded CCRC Sheltered Nursing Facility pursuant to these Rules shall be twenty-four (24) months from the effective date.

-- (a) "A Continuing Care Retirement Life Plan Community" (CCRCLPC) is an organization which offers a contract to provide an individual of retirement status, other than an individual related by consanguinity or affinity to the provider furnishing the care, with board and lodging, licensed nursing facility care and medical or other health related services, or both.
-These services are provided for a minimum period of more than one (1) year and may be for as long as the lifetime of the resident. - (b) "Type A Continuing Care Retirement Life Plan Community" (Type A CCRCLPC) provides CCRCLPC services at the same location for the life of an individual, including mutually terminable contracts, and in consideration of the payment of an entrance fee with or without other periodic charges.
-A Type A CCRCLPC offers nursing facility care for a little or no substantial increase in monthly payments, except normal operating costs and inflation adjustments.
+- (a) "A Continuing Care Retirement Community" (CCRC) is an organization which offers a contract to provide an individual of retirement status, other than an individual related by consanguinity or affinity to the provider furnishing the care, with board and lodging, licensed nursing facility care and medical or other health related services, or both.
+These services are provided for a minimum period of more than one (1) year and may be for as long as the lifetime of the resident. - (b) "Type A Continuing Care Retirement Community" (Type A CCRC) provides CCRC services at the same location for the life of an individual, including mutually terminable contracts, and in consideration of the payment of an entrance fee with or without other periodic charges.
+A Type A CCRC offers nursing facility care for a little or no substantial increase in monthly payments, except normal operating costs and inflation adjustments.